-We require a sponsor to have submitted a specified sponsor declaration, namely one which that covers confirmations concerning compliance with LRs and DTRs, the effect of the transaction on the issuer and the sufficiency of working capital.
+We require a sponsor to have submitted a specified sponsor declaration, namely one that covers confirmations concerning compliance with LRs and DTRs, the effect of the transaction on the issuer and the sufficiency of working capital.
 Therefore a declaration given on an announcement of a reverse takeover under LR 8.4.17R or in relation to LR 8.2.1R(5) (sponsor appointment where there has been, or may be, a breach of the LRs or DTRs) will not be relevant for satisfying this requirement and we have drafted the definition of 'sponsor declaration' accordingly.

-It is likely that the Sponsor Supervision tTeam will be communicating with sponsors whom they have been able to identify as struggling to satisfy this requirement.
-However, we expect sponsors to build into their procedures an internal notification requirement which that alerts management to the fact that the firm has not conducted a sponsor transaction resulting in the production of a relevant sponsor declaration for a period of time.
-Sponsors should be mindful that they remain under an obligation (LR 8.7.8R(1)(a)) to notify us of any possible breach of LR 8.6.5R as soon as possible if they cease to satisfy the criteria in LR 8.6.5R or become aware of any matter that, in their reasonable opinion, would be relevant to the FCA in considering whether the sponsor continues to comply with LR8.6.6R.
-In practice, we expect sponsors to contact us well before they face a potential are in actual breach of their obligations under LR 8.6.7R(1).
+It is likely that the Sponsor Supervision team will be communicating with sponsors whom they have been able to identify as struggling to satisfy this requirement.
+However, we expect sponsors to build into their procedures an internal notification requirement that alerts management if the firm has not conducted a sponsor transaction resulting in the production of a relevant sponsor declaration for a period of time.
+Sponsors should be mindful that they remain under an obligation (LR 8.7.8R(1)(a)) to notify us as soon as possible if they cease to satisfy the criteria in LR 8.6.5R or become aware of any matter that, in their reasonable opinion, would be relevant to the FCA in considering whether the sponsor continues to comply with LR 8.6.6.R.
+In practice, we expect sponsors to contact us well before they are in actual breach of their obligations under LR 8.6.7R(1).

-In most cases, sponsors will seek to recruit in order to satisfy this requirement.
-For guidance on how our provisions for 'looking through' to individuals apply to these situations, please see question (i) below in relation to on the application of LR 8.6.7AG for new applicants and existing sponsors.
+In most cases, sponsors will seek to recruit to satisfy this requirement.
+For guidance on how our provisions for 'looking through' to individuals apply to these situations, please see question (i) below on the application of LR 8.6.7AG for new applicants and existing sponsors.

-(b) When applying to be a sponsor, does the UKLA Department require us to explain how we are able to meet the requirements of LR 8.6.7R(2)?
+(b) When applying to be a sponsor, does the UKLA department require us to explain how we are able to meet the requirements of LR 8.6.7R(2)?
 What information do you require on staffing?

 As a new applicant, we would expect to review the full staffing proposition of the business that is to provide sponsor services.
 We require an applicant to make a submission setting out how it considers itself able to meet the requirements of LR 8.6.7R(2) and how it is able to demonstrate that the sponsor function meets our requirements in relation to all the identified competency sets.
-Persons considering applying for approval as a sponsor can find the relevant form on our website at the following address: http://www.fca.org.uk/firms/markets/ukla/sponsor-firms/sponsors/applying.
+Persons considering applying for approval as a sponsor can find the relevant form on our website1.
 We expect, as part of that submission, to be provided with, inter alia: